yusuke-imoto-lab/RECODE/R/README.md

 ## Installation

-You can install the alpha version of `scRECODE_R` with:
+You can install `scRECODE` on R with:

 ``` r
 devtools::install_github("yusuke-imoto-lab/scRECODE/R")